simongravelle/lammps-input-files/amorphous-carbon/README.md

+<img align="right" width="30%" src="amorphous-carbon.jpg">

 # Generation of amorphous carbon structure using the liquid quench method

-<img align="right" width="30%" src="amorphous-carbon.jpg">

 ### Description

-This LAMMPS simulation consists of carbon atoms, initially in the liquid state (high temperature).
+LAMMPS [input script](input.lammps) for a carbon atoms, initially in the liquid state (high temperature).
 The temperature of the system is decreased progressively until hexagonal rings form.
-It results in an amorphous nanoporous structure of carbon.
+The final state is an amorphous nanoporous structure of carbon.

 ### Output